katiedagon/CLM5_ParameterUncertainty/README.md

-# CLM5 Biogeophysical Parameter Uncertainty Project
+# CLM5 Biophysical Parameter Uncertainty Project

 This repository provides code to run a CLM5 perturbed parameter ensemble to investigate parameter uncertainty using neural networks.